Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Tucker - Microcontroller Sub.md

 1. The Nucleo-L452RE development board.
 2. The ST-morpho connectors on the PCB of the diagnostic tool.

 Firstly, the nucleo board will be connected to the main PCB via the CN7 and CN10 ST-morpho connectors on the nucleo board.
 Once bridged onto the main PCB, traces will take various IO's and other pins to different areas for their seperate processes.
-Connections to the memory, lcd, buttons, power, post, and pre processing subsystems will all be estalished in this step.
+Connections to the memory, lcd, buttons, power, post, and pre processing subsystems will all be established in this step.

 Currently 36 GPIO pins have been used or mapped out for possible integration on further projects.
 The first four pins were given to the post and pre processing subsystems as these systems needed the most specialized pins.
 The chosen 4 pins allow for the most optimized signal intake and outputting allwoing for the fastest and clearrest signal processing when in the monitoring or subsequent modes.